THE ULTIMATE ABS WORKOUT GUIDE

 - Using bottom-up abdominal exercises, as mentioned in the section about the Six Pack Progression.
 Why bottom-up movements?
 The rectus abdominis is one large muscle, so there is no ‘lower abs’ muscle separate from the rest of the abs.
 However, when we move from the bottom up, we move the weight of the legs along with our pelvis.
 That turns the exercise into an effective weighted ab exercise, which provides overload and causes hypertrophy in the lower abdominal area.
 The lower abs will then stand out and become more visible IF body fat levels are low.

 - Focus on moving the pelvis, NOT the legs.
-If you’re focused on raising and lowering the legs, you’re going to activate your hip flexors and NOT your abs.
+If you’re focused on raising and lowering the legs, you’re going to activate your hip flexors and NOT the core activation you’re looking for.
 Move the pelvis and let it take the legs along for the ride during every bottom-up exercise.

 - Engage the adductors on lower abs movements.
 These muscles attach to the pelvis from below, so contracting them creates stability in the pelvis which will make each exercise more effective.
 To apply this technique, cross your legs at the ankles and squeeze your legs together for both floor-based and hanging lower ab movements.